 Compared to the rest of the Indianapolis market, the Keystone at The Crossing region has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 16 listings have been made available, which means new availabilities might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 19% of the listings in the Keystone at The Crossing are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+In the last 90 days, 38 listings have come on the market, which means listings might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 3% of the listings in the Keystone at The Crossing are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-This region is fairly equally mixed residential and commercial.
-Public administration is the dominant industry in this area.
-Commute by car is the most popular way to get to work amongst Keystone at The Crossing folk.
+This area is fairly equally mixed residential and commercial.
+Public administration is the dominant industry in this region.
+Commute by car is the most popular way to get to work amongst Keystone at The Crossing residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.